fahadmajeed/org-restapi/README.md

 autoscales it automatically in a cluster and works as a cloud service.
 Mongo Atlas hosts our DB and we can connect to it from anywhere.

+## Business logic and hierarchical setup
+Currently, we are only catering one level of organizational hierarchy/nesting.

 ## Requirements

 For development, you will only need Node.js, express and a node global package, NPM, installed in your environement.